Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

-Koes and Goldstein introduce in 2005 a \emph{progressive} approach to register allocation~\cite{Koes2005} which is extended and improved in 2006~\cite{Koes2006}.
-An ideal (combinatorial) progressive solver should \begin{inparaenum}[1)] \item deliver reasonable solutions quickly, \item improve them if more time is allowed, and \item find the optimal one if enough time is available. \end{inparaenum} Although both the ORA and the PBQP approach can also potentially behave progressively, in 2005 none of them were able to meet the first condition.
+Hames and Scholz extend the PBQP solver, based originally in exhaustive enumeration, with a branch-and-bound search mechanism to reduce the amount of search needed to find optimal solutions~\cite{Hames2006}.
+Hames and Scholz's static evaluation on Intel's x86~\cite{x86} shows that their branch-and-bound PBQP solver solves 97.4\% of the SPEC2000~\cite{CPU} functions over 24 hours, yielding a slight estimated spill cost reduction of 2\% over the same heuristic approach as in the original experiments.
+This suggests the improvement potential of Scholz~\etal{}'s approach over heuristics is limited for general-purpose processors and larger for more constrained processors such as DSPs.

-Koes and Goldstein propose to model register allocation as a multi-commodity network flow (MCNF) problem~\cite{Ahuja1993}, which can be seen as a special case of an IP problem.
-The MCNF problem consists of finding a flow of multiple commodities through a network such that the cost of flowing through all arcs is minimized and the flow capacity of each arc is not exceeded\todo{we need a picture here}.
+\paragraph{Progressive Register Allocation} Koes and Goldstein introduce a \emph{progressive} register allocation (PRA) approach~\cite{Koes2005,Koes2006}.
+An ideal progressive solver should \begin{inparaitem}[] \item deliver reasonable solutions quickly, \item find improved solutions if more time is allowed, and \item find an optimal solution if enough time is available. \end{inparaitem} Although both the ORA and Scholz~\etal{}'s approaches can also potentially behave progressively, in 2005 none of them was able to meet the three conditions.

-The reduction of register allocation to MCNF is intuitive: each commodity corresponds to a temporary which flows through the function instructions.
+Koes and Goldstein propose modeling register allocation as a multi-commodity network flow (MCNF) problem~\cite{Ahuja1993}, which can be seen as a special case of an IP problem.
+The MCNF problem consists in finding a flow of multiple commodities through a network such that the cost of flowing through all arcs is minimized and the flow capacity of each arc is not exceeded.
+The reduction of register allocation to MCNF is intuitive: each commodity corresponds to a temporary which flows through storage locations (registers and memory) at each program point, and the network's structure forces interfering temporaries to flow through different registers.
 This model can express detailed allocations and accurately take into account their cost.
-Furthermore, the approach can leverage well-understood solving techniques available for network problems to yield progressive solving behavior.
-On the other hand, the flow abstraction can cope with neither coalescing nor register packing, and since the network's flow must be conserved, each temporary can only be allocated to a single location at each program point.
+Furthermore, the reduction to MCNF enables exploiting well-understood techniques to solve network problems progressively.
+On the other hand, the flow abstraction cannot cope with either coalescing, register packing, or multiple allocations of the same temporary, which makes the PRA model less general than that of the ORA approach.